 On October 31, 2018, the Contractor began removal of the existing inner traveler crane rails and the bottom traveler trolley beams in Span 3 of the Suspension Bridge using work access platform no. 1.
 On November 2, 2018, the Contractor began removal of the existing crane rail and trolley beam support brackets.
 On November 15, 2018, the Contractor began paint abatement operations for the new crane rails and trolley beams.
-On November 30, 2018, the Contractor began installing the new crane rail and trolley beam brackets.
-On December 7, 2018, the Contractor began installing the new crane rails and trolley beam brackets.
+On November 30, 2018, the Contactor began installing the new crane rail and trolley beam brackets.
+On December 7, 2018, the Contractor began installation of the new crane rails and trolley beams.

 Inner and bottom traveler rail removal and replacement is complete in Span 2 and Span 3 of the Suspension Bridge except at the north and south locations where the existing travelers were located and at mid-span.
+On November 3, 2022, the Contractor began removing and replacing the remaining Span 3 inner and bottom traveler crane rails and trolley beams near the North Tower.
+The work is progressing.
+On November 14, 2022, the Contractor began moving the existing inner travelers in Span 2 away from the South Tower and began removal and replacement of the remaining inner traveler crane rails near the South Tower.
+The work is progressing.

 Inner and bottom traveler rail removal and replacement in Span 1 began on November 18, 2019.
-Installation of inner and bottom traveler rails and trolley beams and net supports is continuing in Span 1 of the Suspension Bridge.
+Installation of inner and bottom traveler rails and trolley beams and net supports in Span 1 of the Suspension Bridge is complete except at the south location near Pylon S1 and at the north location where the existing travelers are still located.

 On April 14, 2020, the Contractor began removal of the west side traveler crane rails, rail chairs and trolley beams and installation of new crane rail chairs in Span 1 of the Suspension Bridge.
 On October 30, 2020, the Contractor began installing side access platforms on the west side of Span 1 of the Suspension Bridge.
 A total of 16 side access platforms were installed.
 All of the Span 1 west side traveler crane rails, rail chairs and trolley beams have been removed and replaced.
-Final relative alignment of the trolley beams and crane rails near Pylon S1and the South Main Tower remains to be completed and final painting at various locations is continuing.
+Final relative alignment of the trolley beams and crane rails is complete.
+Final painting at various locations is continuing.
 All of the previously installed west side access platforms have been removed.
-On June 9, 2021, the Contractor began removing existing east side traveler rails and beams.
+On June 9, 2021, the Contractor began removing existing east side traveler crane rails and trolley beams.
 On June 17, 2021, the Contractor began installing access platforms to be used for removing and replacing east side existing traveler rail chairs.
 On July 1, 2021, the Contractor began removal of the east side existing traveler rail chairs.
 The Span 1 east side traveler rail, trolley beam and rail chair removal is complete and the installation of the new rail chairs, crane rail and trolley beams is complete.
 Final relative alignment of the crane rail and trolley beams and painting are complete.

 On November 29, 2018, the Contractor began installing the first net supports on the Suspension Bridge.
 On November 19, 2019, the Contractor began installing the net supports in Span 1.
+On

-On December 3, 2019, the Contractor began installing net supports in Span 4 of the Suspension Bridge.
+December 3, 2019, the Contractor began installing net supports in Span 4 of the Suspension Bridge.
+Installation of end panel net supports near the towers and pylons remain.